Willy Adames Player Props: Brewers vs. Cardinals

 Willy Adames At The Plate

-- Adames has driven in a run in two games this season, with multiple runs batted in once.
+- In three games this year, Adames has picked up an RBI, with more than one RBI once.

-- In three of six games this year, he has scored, including multiple runs once.
+- He has scored in four of seven games (57.1%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.